openaustralia/planningalerts/README.md

 Now **visit the authority admin page and click the “Load Councillors” button**.
 Any new councillors for this authority will be added, and existing councillors will be updated.

+Finally, check the list of your new and/or updated councillors on the authority’s admin page.
-If you're happy with the result then **enable the feature for this authority** and you're good to go.
+If you're happy with the result then **[enable writing to councillors for this authority](#enable-the-feature-for-an-authority)**.

 #### Accepting councillor replies